-During the ancient classical world Delphi was a prominent Greek sanctuary that attracted thousands of pilgrims every year.
-Countless travelers visited the town in search of advice from Pythia, the High Priestess of the Temple of Apollo.
+During the ancient classical world, Delphi was a prominent Greek sanctuary that attracted thousands of pilgrims every year.
+Countless travellers visited the town in search of advice from Pythia, the High Priestess of the Temple of Apollo.

 It is believed that the Pythia would take substances to enter into a trance state and talk in gibberish, which would then be interpreted by priests into prophecies.
 Delphi was once the most important religious sanctuary in the ancient classical world.

 As well as exploring the town, strolling through its streets, discovering the pretty little shops and enjoying the marvellous landscape from its many panoramic bars, there are numerous things to do in Delphi.
 These are some of must-see attractions: